-by Lou Manfredini, Ace’s Home Expert Ace Hardware Tips & Advice

 Your lawn can look “professionally kept” without your checkbook looking like you professionally keep it.
 Follow these steps for a greener lawn .

 - Clear away dead grass and debris.
 You can do this with a leaf rake or by renting a power rake if you have a rather large yard.
 When you’re done with this step, your shoulders will ache and your lawn will actually look worse.
 But don’t worry – it’s all part of the plan.
+You might also have old tree stumps in your lawn that need to be removed for a proper lawn to be laid.
+To accomplish this, you can find tree removal experts by searching the web for terms such as “tree removal service Roanoke“.

 - Choose some grass seed.
 Be sure to get a high-quality weed-free seed blend.
 Choose the best one for your yard based on how much sunlight and traffic your lawn gets.